marooncn/imu_filter/README.md

 # imu_filter

 This is a project that uses IMU filter algorithm in ROS(Robot Operating System).
-The IMU i use is ICM 20602, consisting of a tri-axis gyroscope and a tri-axis accelerometer.
+The IMU I use is ICM 20602, consisting of a tri-axis gyroscope and a tri-axis accelerometer.

 # ROS API
 # Subscribed Topics